-The Denver Audubon Nature Center is located within Chatfield State Park and is considered an “important bird area” by the National Audubon Society.
+The Denver Audubon Kingery Nature Center is located within Chatfield State Park and is considered an “important bird area” by the National Audubon Society.
 When you visit the grounds that surround us, you might encounter one of 345 bird species that live or migrate through the area.

 As you walk from the parking lot, you’ll know you’ve arrived because of our lovely sign, installed in 2019.
 Material and labor were donated by Bryan Hogan, spouse of our community outreach coordinator, and Don Niemczyk, maintenance volunteer.

-The Nature Center (also called the Farmhouse)
+The Kingery Nature Center

 Walking down the path, the first building you’ll see (on the left) is our main nature center building where we host workshops and special events.
 When we’re around, you can also visit our gift shop.
 We often set up bird feeders on the west side of the building, so make sure to check out which birds are eating.